-To submit a letter on behalf of a candidate, please select "Letter of support."
+To submit a letter on behalf of a candidate for a prize or fellowship, please select "Letter of support."

 For additional details on fellowships and awards, visit the CASW website.